rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### List Firewalls

-This action is used to retrieves a list of persistent disks contained within the specified zone.
+This action is used to retrieve a list of persistent disks contained within the specified zone.

 ##### Input